 - Is a generic or lower-cost brand version of the medication available?

-5. Organize your medications
+5. Organize Your Medications

 Staying organized is essential when it comes to medication.
 Consider using a pill organizer or ask the pharmacist for tips on keeping track of medications.

-6. Follow directions
+6. Follow Prescribing Directions

 Be sure your older adult takes their medicines exactly as the doctor has prescribed.